 How Does Blue-Green Algae Impact Our Dogs?

 Depending on exposure, a dog may get sick after drinking water contaminated with this toxin.
 Ingestion can result in diarrhea, vomiting, liver damage, and death (in some cases).
-Although the stories of dogs dying from exposure, I also read that these dogs were at a lake or pond for extended periods of time and an article quotes a professor who stated that dogs swimming in the water for 5-10 minutes or taking a few gulps of the water most likely won't become sick.
+Despite the stories of dogs dying from exposure, I also read that these dogs were at a lake or pond for extended periods of time.
+Swimming in the water for 5-10 minutes or taking a few gulps of the water may not make a dog sick, but is it worth the risk?

 Symptoms of Blue-Green Algae Sickness in Dogs